Bella Hadid Delivers the Ultimate ’90s Look

-Layering the $2,695 coated-tartan wool coat over a black zip-up hoodie and a black turtleneck, Hadid completed her ’90s-inspired ensemble with straight-leg light-wash jeans and Dr. Martens x Lazy Oaf Jungle boots.
+Layering the $2,695 coated-tartan wool coat over a black zip-up hoodie and a black turtleneck, Hadid completed her ’90s-inspired ensemble with straight-leg light-wash jeans and Doc Martens x Lazy Oaf Jungle boots.

 The black leather style — a favorite of Gigi’s as well — retails for $220 and features an ultrachunky platform sole, a heart-shaped zipper pull and playful pleating.
 Additionally, London-based brand Lazy Oaf’s slogan “my life is boring” is printed in white letters on the back strap.